thor-harsh/Project--R-13/README.md

 Expend- Instructional expenditure per student.<br><br/>
 Grad.Rate- Graduation rate.<br><br/>

-**We will using Decision Tree and Random Forest as our model for this project.**
 </table>

 **So what are you waiting for..?
 Jump to the code to get started.
 As usual for any doubt or suggestion see you in pull request section 😁😂.
 Thanks!**